mcginleyireland/irishbaking.github.io/_posts/2020-10-17-christmas-jam-star-cookies.md

     4. Add the vanilla extract and continue mixing.
     5. Add the egg yolk and continue mixing.
 (I accidentally added the whole egg and it still work out great)
     6. Knead the dough for a few minutes and make two balls of the dough.
     7. Wrap the dough balls and put it into the fridge for an hour.
+(This will last for longer but after maybe two days it'll be more difficult to roll out)

     **Cookie Shortbread Pastry - Part 2**